brycewray/eleventy_solo/src/posts/2020/07/goodbye-hello.md

 - A top-quality [content delivery network (CDN)](https://techterms.com/definition/cdn) in front of it.
 - Relatively easy---and, ideally, automatic---deploys from my choice of online Git [repository](https://techterms.com/definition/repository).
 - The option to deploy *also* (not *only*) via a [command-line interface (CLI)](https://en.wikipedia.org/wiki/Command-line_interface)[^CLIstuff] if the circumstances ever demand it.
-- [Brotli](https://opensource.googleblog.com/2015/09/introducing-brotli-new-compression.html) compression, which is even more efficient than the [gzip](https://en.wikipedia.org/wiki/Gzip) (the smaller the delivered content, the faster the Web pages load) that pretty much any host offers.
+- [Brotli](https://opensource.googleblog.com/2015/09/introducing-brotli-new-compression.html) compression, which is even more efficient than the [gzip](https://en.wikipedia.org/wiki/Gzip) (the smaller the delivered content, the faster the web pages load) that pretty much any host offers.

 [^CLIstuff]: While failure to have a CLI isn't a show-stopper by itself, the [advantages I found for that in the getting-around-Netlify post](/posts/2020/06/o-say-can-you-ci-cd) showed the availability of a CLI to be a worthwhile "want."
 Ya never know&nbsp;.&nbsp;.&nbsp;.